The Garden Grazer

 Chipotle Taco Hummus

-A smoky hummus prepared with a homemade taco seasoning blend and chipotle peppers!
+This smoky hummus features a homemade taco seasoning blend and warm chipotle peppers!
 Enjoy it as a zesty dip or sandwich spread.

 Print Recipe Pin Recipe Comment